AdamFrey/quiescent/docs.md

 ### Defining Components

 Components are created using the `quiescent.core/component` function.
 It takes two arguments.
-The first mandatory argment is a function used to render the component.
+The first mandatory argument is a function used to render the component.
 The second argument is an optional configuration map.